Long Term Infrastructure Plan

-While this is a long-term Plan, Council is also aware of the serious immediate and possible long-term impacts the COVID-19 pandemic may have on the LTIP.
-As a Council, we have responded quickly to the changing needs of our community with the introduction of the Relief and Recovery Package, part of the 2020–2021 Annual Budget.
+While this is a long-term Plan, Council is also aware of the serious, immediate and potentially long-term impacts the COVID-19 pandemic may have on the LTIP.
+As a Council, we have responded quickly to the changing needs of our community with continued support through the Recovery Package outlined in the 2021–2022 Annual Budget.

-Despite this, Council is committed to delivering the best it possibly can for our community, with an exciting $59.94 million Capital Works Program planned for the coming financial year, comprising a significant $24.88 million investment into the maintenance and renewal of our existing infrastructure, to safeguard its future use.
+Despite this, Council is committed to delivering the best it possibly can for our community, with an exciting $64.885 million Capital Works Program planned for the 2021/22 financial year, comprising a significant $23.761 million investment into the renewal and replacement of our existing infrastructure, to safeguard its future use.

 The LTIP represents significant investment in our open spaces, streetscapes, sports and recreational infrastructure.
 Council has a number of major projects in the LTIP, such as: